Photo: Street in Tulum.

 “Smoking DMT is like being shot from a cannon into another dimension.”

 Flying in a plane is like being shot from a cannon into another dimension.

 Got to Seattle.
 Smoked with a shirt in the winter cold, felt like I was in Moscow.
 Had a loud empty stomach and felt the painlessness of a cigarette.

 Got molested by a border agent coming back through security.
 Told me I looked “real nervous”.

-If you’ve ever wondered why the human blob male/female sitting at the X-ray computer starts salivating like Pavlov’s dog on cue of your inevitably improperly arranged plastic bin, it’s because they’re rock hard for that biannual moment where their career seems for a second less like being the H&M sentry – a job likewise involving stern glances and hating one’s own life.
+Maybe his career seemed for a second less like being the H&M sentry – a job likewise involving stern glances and hating one’s own life.
 I think you should just be allowed to bring your drugs on planes, and that’ll be the platform on which I one day run for office.
-If you’ve ever seen the show Border Security, you’d know most criminals are roughly as interesting as being on hold, politics without celebrities and your LinkedIn profile.
-Endrant.
+If you’ve ever seen the show Border Security, you’d know most criminals are roughly as interesting as being on hold and your LinkedIn profile.

 Arrived at Minneapolis.
 Three fast food meals, four cups of coffee and no sleep later, a delirium has set in.
 I try to sleep on the steel + 1mm carpet floor and the laptop in my angular bag makes a shit pillow.
 People, presumably well rested (cunts), stare.